On the distribution of the Picard ranks of the reductions of a $K3$ surface: The jump character

 \subsection{{\boldmath$K3$}~surfaces}

 \leavevmode

-There~is a strong relation, which relies on Tate's and Serre's conjectures in general, but is established for $K3$~surfaces, between the Galois operation on \mbox{$l$-adic} cohomology and the variation of the geometric Picard ranks under reduction modulo various primes~\cite{EJ12b,CT}.
+There~is a strong relation, which is established for $K3$~surfaces, but relies on Tate's and Serre's conjectures in general, between the Galois action on \mbox{$l$-adic} cohomology and the variation of the geometric Picard ranks under reduction modulo various primes~\cite{EJ12b,CT}.
 From our point of view, this is in fact the main application of the constructions presented so~far.

 \begin{facso} Let\/~$S$ be a\/ $K3$~surface over a base field\/~$K$.